Chelsea power struggle explained: How Todd Boehly and Behdad Eghbali reached this point

 A new commercial team has been hired, there is a new sporting structure, a new head coach and new players.
 There is a feeling now that everyone should be focusing on delivering on and off the pitch.
 Stability is key.
 There is no appetite for a power struggle behind the scenes.

-Boehly is said to be committed to Chelsea but he may feel that now is the right time to sell his stake - especially if he feels that he has been sidelined by Eghbali and Clearlake.
-Boehly may have his own ideas about how a football club should be run but he can never be the ultimate decision maker at Chelsea when someone else owns 61.5% of the club.
+Boehly is committed to Chelsea but he is not in control.
+He has his own ideas about how a football club should be run but he can never be the ultimate decision-maker at Chelsea when someone else owns 61.5 per cent of the club.

 Eghbali and Clearlake would be interested in buying Boehly's shares if he wants to walk away.
-If there really is a power struggle at Chelsea, then it is difficult to see how Boehly is going to come out on top when Eghbali does not want to sell.
+It is difficult to see how Boehly is going to come out on top when Eghbali does not want to sell.

 This is modern football, not a romantic comedy.
 Foreign investors are buying clubs to make money not because they want to make friends.